liawbeile/liawbeile.github.io/_pages/about.md

 My name is **[Cora Liaw Bei Le](https://www.linkedin.com/in/coraliawbeile)**.

 **Presently, I am** participating in the [Boston Consulting Group's RISE programme](https://rise.bcg.com/business-data-analytics/), a 6 month upskilling course, in the Business and Data Analytics track _(2021)_.
-Read below for more details.

-**I am** an ex-[KPMG](https://home.kpmg/sg/en/home.html) Senior Auditor with 2-3 years of audit work experience in the Big 4 Accounting Firm _(2018-2020)_ and also a [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/index) graduate with a Bachelors’ degree in Accountancy (2nd Upper Hons.) _(2015-2018)_.
+**I am** an ex-[KPMG](https://home.kpmg/sg/en/home.html) Senior Auditor with 2-3 years of audit work experience in the Big 4 Accounting Firm _(2018-2020)_ and also a [Nanyang Technological University (NTU)](https://www.ntu.edu.sg/index) graduate with a Bachelors’ degree in Accountancy (Honours, Distinction) _(2015-2018)_.

-**Before 2021**, I largely specialise in finance / accounting / auditing, and am proficient in Microsoft Excel, PowerPoint, Word, Outlook, etc. In KPMG, I had the opportunity to learn audit softwares like IDEA and eAudit, and to import, sanitise and transform financial data using KPMG CLARA data analytics platform.
+**Before 2021**, I largely specialise in finance / accounting / auditing, and am proficient in Microsoft Excel, PowerPoint, Word, Outlook, etc. In KPMG, I had the opportunity to learn audit softwares like IDEA and eAudit, and to import, sanitise, transform and analyse financial data using KPMG CLARA data analytics platform.

-**This year, 2021**, I am seeking to pivot to the tech/ data analytics field.
-My endeavours in this journey and the skills I have gained are detailed **[below](#programming-skills-i-gained-in-2021)**.
+**This year, 2021**, I am seeking to gain tech/ data analytics skills and learn more about coding.
+My endeavours and the skills I have gained are detailed **[below](#programming-skills-i-gained)**.

 ---

+## WHY I LEARN PROGRAMMING:

+**Creating Value:**

+Digital skills are getting increasingly relevant in today’s world, and knowing about programming languages and how to use them are some of the most sought-after tech skills which employers value and that are essential in problem solving, increasing productivity, creating products and generating solutions.

+**Upskilling & Fulfilment:**

+As my previous course of study and work did not require coding skills and knowledge, I felt that I had missed out on learning how to program.

+Being a reflective individual, I was very much self-aware that I should upgrade myself in terms of learning how to code and use the different types of programming languages.

+My favourite subjects in school were Math and Physics.
+As a highly analytical and detailed individual, I love problem solving.

+The adrenaline and satisfaction when a program runs correctly without any bugs in the end keeps me motivated to learn.
+The aha lightbulb moment when I learn how to program more efficiently also inspires me to learn how to write efficient code.

+Being able to problem solve and create/ build something tangible like an app or website, or provide solutions to business problems by analysing and modelling data sets, gives me a high sense of achievement and fulfilment.

+## MY GOALS:

+I hope that by embarking on this learning journey, I can hone my programming & business skills.

+Eventually, I want to become a more effective problem solver who can create useful algorithms & solutions such as web automation, mobile apps, websites and games etc., as I become more proficient and confident in programming.

+I also hope to be able to generate insights and provide solutions to solve business problems using data analytics and problem solving skills.

+---

 ### Programming skills I gained:

-Kindly refer to my **[blog posts](https://liawbeile.github.io/archive/)** in this site for the detailed programming journey I embarked on this year.
+Hope you have a great time reading my **[blog posts](https://liawbeile.github.io/archive/)** about my programming journey that I embarked on this year.
+It has been and is continuing to be tons of fun learning coding and building programs!

 ### Digital & Business skills I gained: